Carleslc/Simple-YAML/README.md

 ## Dependences

-This API uses the next two dependences, which are already included in **Simple-YAML.jar**, so you don't have to worry about anything more than put the jar as dependency on your project.
+This API uses the next two dependences, which are already included in **Simple-YAML-1.1.jar**, so you don't have to worry about anything more than put the jar as dependency on your project.

 * [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)